V1vek1/Media-Book-ML-Scanner-App/README.md

-This is Document Scaaner App
+This is Document Scanner App

 This App is Created by using MLKit of Google